Switch to ADA Accessible Theme

 Cell Phone and Electronic Device Policy in the Middle District of Florida

-See attached letter and new policy affecting lawyers’ use and possession of cell phones and electronic devices in federal courthouses throughout the Middle District, including the Jacksonville Division.
+See attached letter and policy affecting lawyers’ use and possession of cell phones and electronic devices in federal courthouses throughout the Middle District of Florida.

 Letter and Policy-Cell Phones and Electronic Devices